popgendad/taoist/README.md

 [![Upload Python Package](https://github.com/popgendad/taoist/actions/workflows/python-publish.yml/badge.svg)](https://github.com/popgendad/taoist/actions/workflows/python-publish.yml)

 This project is still under development and is not yet ready for release.
-It is a relatively simple utility that relies on the [official Todoist API](https://github.com/Doist/todoist-python).
+It is a relatively simple utility that relies on the [official Todoist Python API](https://github.com/Doist/todoist-api-python).

 The `taoist` utility has functionality for performing simple transactions involving both Todoist projects and tasks.